ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

     sync_config = tune.syncConfig()  # the default mode is to use use rsync

     # this starts the run!
-    tune.run(
+    tuner = tune.Tuner(
         my_trainable,

+        run_config=air.RunConfig(
             # name of your experiment
+            # If the experiment with the same name is already run,
+            # Tuner willl resume from the last run specified by sync_config(if one exists).
+            # Otherwise, will start a new run.
             name="my-tune-exp",
             # a directory where results are stored before being
             # sync'd to head node/cloud storage
             local_dir="/tmp/mypath",
             # sync our checkpoints via rsync
             # you don't have to pass an empty sync config - but we
             # do it here for clarity and comparison
             sync_config=sync_config,
+            checkpoint_config=air.CheckpointConfig(
                 # we'll keep the best five checkpoints at all times
                 # checkpoints (by AUC score, reported by the trainable, descending)
                 checkpoint_score_attr="max-auc",
                 keep_checkpoints_num=5,

-        # a very useful trick! this will resume from the last run specified by
-        # sync_config (if one exists), otherwise it will start a new tuning run
-        resume="AUTO",
+            )
+        )
     )

 .. _tune-distributed-checkpointing: